stefanolande/YSFBMDirect/README.md

 pYSFBMGateway is a software that allows you to access Brandmeister as if it were a YSF reflector.
 It works by using the YSF Direct protocol that is being currently experimented.

+The goal of this software is to build a YSF repeater that can connect to Brandmeister Talk Groups, without losing the possibility to connect to other YSF rooms.

 By adding pYSFBMGateway to your `YSFHosts.txt` file, you can connect to it through WIRES-X.
 Then, simply change the TX DG-ID of your radio to change the DMR Talk Group.